cloud-bulldozer/benchmark-operator/docs/kube-burner.md

   - 10 secrets
   - 10 configmaps

-- **kubelet-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**.
+- **node-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**.
 Each iteration of this workload creates the following object:
   - 1 pod. (sleep)

-- **kubelet-density-heavy**.
+- **node-density-heavy**.
 Creates a **single namespace with a number of applications equals to job_iterations**.
 This application consists on two deployments (a postgresql database and a simple client that generates some CPU load) and a service that is used by the client to reach the database.
 Each iteration of this workload creates the following objects:
   - 1 deployment holding a postgresql database
   - 1 deployment holding a client application for the previous database